-You can select which team’s review collaboration stats to view, which repositories to be analyzed, and what time frame to analyze.
+You can select which team’s review collaboration stats to view, which repositories, and what time frame to analyze.

-Responsiveness and Reaction Time help you understand how quickly the team members are responding to and communicating with each other in reviews.
+Responsiveness and Reaction Time help you understand how quickly the team members are communicating with each other in reviews.
 A healthy code review workflow should aim to improve the velocity of code review communication.

 Involvement represents the percentage of PRs a reviewer participated in.
 It provides a measure of the engineering engagement in the code review process.

 Comments addressed is the percentage of Reviewer comments that were responded to with a comment or a code revision.

 Receptiveness is the ratio of follow-on commits to comments.
 This is an indicator of openness to constructive feedback, but you should never expect this metric to go up to 100%.
 This would mean that every comment leads to a change.